xijo/betterplace_apidocs/README.md

 ## General information

 * The API is https only, all non-https requests will be redirected accordingly
-* The response/response format is JSON
+* The response format is JSON
 * We support [Cross-origin resource sharing (CORS)](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing), so no proxy or JSONP is required
-* Authentication: Most api calls are public.
+* Authentication: Most API calls are public.
-  Some client API feature require authentication.
+  Some client API features require authentication.
 [Learn more](#client-authentication)
-* Users, Companies and Portals are not part of the API at this moment.
+* The data of betterplace Users, Companies and Portals is not part of the API at this moment.

 ### Request parameter format

-The `order` and `facets` request parameters accept multiple key-value-parameter.
+The `order` and `facets` request parameters accept multiple key-value pairs.
 We use the same convention as the [Google Static Maps API V2](https://developers.google.com/maps/documentation/staticmaps/#URL_Parameters).

 Example: `foo:bar|lorem:ipsum`

-This way you may specify a primary and secondaray sort order like this `order=rank:DESC|created_at:DESC`, which will cause higher ranked objects to come first and more recently created objects come first if they have equal rank.
+This way you may specify a primary and secondary sort order such as `order=rank:DESC|created_at:DESC`, which will cause higher ranked objects to come first and more recently created objects to come first if they have equal rank.

 * Split key and value by a colon `:`
-* Split multiple key-value-parameter by a pipe `|` (`%7C`)
+* Split multiple key-value pairs by a pipe `|` (`%7C`)
-* [URL encode](http://de.wikipedia.org/wiki/URL-Encoding) all params, so the Pipe becomes `%7C`
+* [URL-encode](http://de.wikipedia.org/wiki/URL-Encoding) all params, so the pipe becomes `%7C`
-* Note that for readability-reasons we don't URL encode the params in this documentation
+* Note that for readability reasons we don't URL-encode the params in this documentation

 ### Addressing the locale of a resource
 * Some resources offer translated content.
-To access the translated content you need to set the lang-prefix in the API-URL.
+To access the translated content you need to set the lang-prefix in the API URL.
-  `api_v4/de/projects/…` returns the german translations while `api_v4/en/projects/…` return the english translated content.
-Not translated content will fallback to the original content language.
+  `api_v4/de/projects/…` returns the German translations while `api_v4/en/projects/…` return the English ones.
+Non-translated content will fall back to the original content language.
-  We currently support content with german or english translations.
+  We currently support content with German and English translations.
 * The same pattern applies to creating resources for a specific language.